 (For example, Philip the Apostle is definitely not Philip the Evangelist, who appears in Acts 6:5, Acts 8:5–6, and Acts 21:8.)

 Much of what we “know” about the apostles comes from church tradition.
-Unfortunately, tradition often embraced legends alongside facts, and it’s often difficult to discern details about where the disciples went, what they did, and how they died without assuming the legends surrounding them are rooted in truth.
+Unfortunately, tradition often embraced legends alongside facts, and it can be difficult to discern details about where the disciples went, what they did, and how they died without assuming the legends surrounding them are rooted in truth.
 This is especially true for the more obscure disciples.

 Today, many Christians simply accept tradition (and therefore the legends) at face value.
 But if we care about truth and claim to represent it, we have a duty to examine this information more critically, and we need to be willing to accept when we simply don’t know something.